rladies/rladiesguide/content/organization/events/speakers/index.en.md

 to achieve participation and representation in our events of generally excluded groups, taking into account the intersectionality of gender, race, language and geography; for these reasons we request:

   - Not host all the events with white speakers in the same chapter during the year.
-  - Avoid all white panels.
+  - For panel discussions of 3 or more panelists, invite speakers of diverse race, language and geography (i.e., avoid all white panels).

 ### How to find speakers?
 - You can use the [R-Ladies Directory](https://rladies.org/directory/) to search and find non white, native anglophone, high income level countries speakers.